Cantera/cantera-website/pages/install/conda-install.rst

 **Option 3: Install the development version of Cantera**

-To install a recent development snapshot (i.e., an alpha or beta version) of Cantera in an existing environment, activate the environment and then run::
+To install a recent development snapshot (that is, an alpha or beta version) of Cantera in an existing environment, activate the environment and then run::

     conda install --channel cantera/label/dev cantera